bonitasoft/bonita-labs-doc/md/installation_guide.md

 ### BICI Configuration

+### Pass parameters interactively

 All required parameters are asked in the command line.

 ### Pass parameters using configuration file

-All parameters asked by the installer can be passed using a configuration file.
+Parameters can be passed using a configuration file.

 Example:
 ```
 ./bonita-ici --file configuration.properties
 ```